isia/Dropbox-Camera-Uploads-Organizer/README.md

     destination: Directory where the files will be organized to.
 Must be under your Dropbox directory.
     camera_uploads: location of "Camera Uploads" folder to organize within Dropbox.
 Defaults to standard.
     by_day: If True, organizes images into day subdirectories under each month directory.
 Otherwise, images will be stored in month directories.
 Defaults to True.
+    do_clean: if True, deletes empty directories contained under the destination path

 #### File Naming Convention:
     'YYYY-MM-DD HH.MM.SS-V.ext'